 VITAMIN E: GOOD FOR YOUR SKIN

-Vitamin E is an antioxidant, that has been linked to skin rejuvenation, prolonging the shelf-life of formulas (particularly the oil) as well as helping to neutralize free radicals that develop from sources like smoking and UV exposure.
 There are 8 basic types of Vitamin E (alpha-tocopherol, beta-tocopherol, gamma-tocopherol, delta-tocopherol, alpha-tocotrienol, beta-tocotrienol, gamma tocotrienol, and delta-tocotrienol).
-Vitamin E products labeled with “d” are naturally derived and when it is synthetically derived it is usually labeled as “dl”, but sometimes as “all-rac”.
-Generally, research points to the naturally derived alpha-tocopherol as the one that the body absorbs most effectively.
+Vitamin E products labeled with “d” are naturally derived.
+When the product contains synthetic vitamin E, it’s labeled as “dl” and sometimes as “all-rac”.
+Generally, research finds that the body absorbs naturally derived alpha-tocopherol most effectively.

-So out of these multiple forms of Vitamin E, which are the best ones to apply to your skin?
-Because there is evidence that suggests different forms of Vitamin E play different roles, experts say that a combination of alpha-tocopherol and mixed tocopherol and tocotrienols reap the most benefits when applied topically.
+Of these multiple forms of Vitamin E, which are the best for your skin?
+The truth is, there is evidence supporting different forms of Vitamin E for different roles.
+As such, experts say that a combination of alpha-tocopherol and mixed tocopherol and tocotrienols reap the most benefits when applied topically.

-Now before you go dousing yourself in Vitamin E oil, we recommend incorporating it into a daily preventative anti-aging skin care routine through this nourishing DIY home-made cleansing oil to take the day off.
+Now before you go dousing yourself in Vitamin E oil, we recommend a daily preventative anti-aging skin care routine, incorporating this nourishing DIY home-made cleansing oil.

 VITAMIN C & E SKINCARE RECOMMENDATIONS